01-edu/public/subjects/devops/cloud-kube/README.md

 microservices-based application with a Cloud Provider platform.
 Your mission is
 to:

-Set up and configure an Cloud Provider environment for deploying microservices.
+Set up and configure a Cloud Provider environment for deploying microservices.
 Deploy the provided microservices' application to the defined environment.
 Implement monitoring, logging, and scaling to ensure that the application runs efficiently.
 Implement security measures, such as securing the databases and